The characterization of Weihrauch reducibility in systems containing E-PA$^{\omega}$ + QF-AC$^{0,0}$: Linear Peano Arithmetic

 The result is the embedded version of $\Gamma, A \vdash \Delta$.
 An analogous proof works for right-weakening.
 We will use similar reasoning for applying contraction and weakening to nonlinear formulas throughout this article.

-Finally, for $\QFACnil$, we know that quantifier-free formulas can be expressed using terms in $\EPAomega$ and that this can be done using the quantifier-free axiom itself (cf.~Proposition 3.17 \cite[p.~52]{kohlenbach2008}).
+Finally, for $\QFACnil$, we know that quantifier-free formulas can be expressed using terms in $\EPAomega$ and that this fact can be proven without using the quantifier-free axiom itself (cf.~Proposition 3.17 \cite[p.~50]{kohlenbach2008}).
 Therefore, we only have to build the axiom of choice for terms.
 We yield such an axiom

 if we combine $\vdash (!(\lp(\alpha) \lto \lp(Y)))^{\bot}, 1$, which can be proven using ($1$) and (w?), with Corollary \ref{cor:substituteTensorPar} and ($\lAC$). \end{proof}